synfinatic/aws-sso-cli/docs/commands-ecs.md

 Flags:

+ * `--disable-auth` -- Disables HTTP Authentication, even if a Bearer Token is available
- * `--disable-ssl` -- Disables SSL/TLS, even if a certificate and private key are available.
+ * `--disable-ssl` -- Disables SSL/TLS, even if a certificate and private key are available

 ---